 X-rays and CT scans both rely on radiation to capture accurate images.
 X-rays enable physicians to differentiate between hard matter and soft, or air.
 CT scans produce cross-sectional, 360-degree images by revolving x-ray beams around the body and capture images.
 The result is a high-quality 3-dimensional view.

 MRI imaging requires more time on the table than most X-rays and CT scans.
 There is no radiation exposure during Magnetic Resonance Imaging.
 A clear view of normal versus abnormal tissue is obtained with strong magnets and radio waves.

 - Prior to X-ray imaging, the patient may have to remove jewelry and certain articles of clothing.

 - The patient is then positioned in such a manner to facilitate the clearest view of the anatomy to be examined.

 - For certain X-rays, the patient may need to hold his or her breath.

 - The technician will step just outside of the X-ray area to operate the X-ray machine.

 - X-rays are reviewed before the patient leaves the facility.
 This is done to ensure quality images have been obtained.

-- If necessary, the radiologist will take more images.
+- If necessary, the radiologist will then take more images.
 Otherwise, the patient is released from the facility.

 “I just wanted to thank you for my “enjoyable” experience at your facility.
 (Your staff) was wonderful at fitting me in so quickly and was very kind and personable.
 (The technologist) was gentle and explained everything that was going to happen.
 When leaving your facility I was given a thank you gift which was very classy & made me feel really good.
 You followed up with a thank you note which completed my process.
 How kind of you to treat you patients like important people.
 You get an A+.
 Thank you again for making my experience a great one.” – Candice G.